rydmike/flex_color_scheme/README.md

    FlexAppBarStyle flexAppBarStyle = FlexAppBarStyle.primary;
    // Used to modify the themed app bar elevation. double appBarElevation = 0;
+   // Used to control if we use one or two toned status bar. bool transparentStatusBar = false;
    // Enum used to select what tab bar style we use.
    FlexTabBarStyle flexTabBarStyle = FlexTabBarStyle.forAppBar;
    // If true, tooltip background will be light in light theme, and dark